psycopg/psycopg/docs/basic/copy.rst

             print(row)  # return unparsed data: ('10', '2046-12-24')

-You can improve the results by using `~Copy.set_types()` before reading, but you have to specify them yourselves.
+You can improve the results by using `~Copy.set_types()` before reading, but you have to specify them yourself.

 .. code:: python